1954 24 Hours of Le Mans: Regulations

 The ACO again extended the replenishment window (last updated in 1952) of fuel, oil and water from 28 to 30 laps (405 km) although brake fluid was now exempted from this restriction for safety reasons.
 The equivalence multiplier for forced-induction engines (i.e. supercharged) was reduced from x2.0 to x1.4.

 On the track, the stretch from the corners at Mulsanne to Arnage was widened to 8 metres (finishing the work starting in 1950) and the Indianapolis corner was given a slightly banked camber.

-Also, this was the first year the race would be televised, getting it a far bigger potential audience.
+This was the first year the race was aired on TV, which brought more attention to the race.

 Entries

 After the previous year's intense interest from manufacturers for the new Championship, this year the variety of works teams was reduced: Mercedes had decided to stay focused on F1, Alfa Romeo had closed its racing division, Lancia scratched their team (supposedly daunted by the speed of the Jaguars) and Austin-Healey boycotted the event because of the ongoing presence of the sports-car prototypes.
 But there were still 85 cars registered for this event, of which a full field of 58 arrived for practice as the remaining manufacturers increased their presence.

-As before, Jaguar's sole racing focus for the year was Le Mans and after their 1953 success, they arrived with three of the fantastic new Jaguar D-Type - purpose-built for the smooth tarmac of La Sarthe.
-A beautiful design, it had been tested in a wind-tunnel and featured the now-famous vertical fin to provide high-speed stability.
-Low (only 32 in) and sleek, it was extremely fast: the 3.4-litre straight-6 engine was redesigned and tilted at 8 degrees (to reduce height, like the Mercedes-Benz 300 SL had done) and developed 250 bhp with a top speed over 270 km/h.
-The cars were so new that they had not even been painted when they got to Le Mans.
+As before, Jaguar's sole racing focus for the year was Le Mans and after their 1953 success, they arrived with three of the new Jaguar D-Type - purpose-built for the smooth tarmac of La Sarthe.
+Engineers had developed a single vertical wing design for the event after wind-tunnel testing.
+This in addition to the low ride height (only 32 in) made the vehicle highly aerodynamic.
+The cars were equipped with a 3.4-litre straight-6 engines redesigned and tilted at 8 degrees (to reduce height, like the Mercedes-Benz 300 SL had done) that developed 250 bhp, enabling a top speed of over 270 km/h.
+The first chassis prototype, the XKC 401, was completed within 2 months of early Le Mans trials and notably performed the trial laps with an unpainted chassis.
 The driver line-up was kept pretty much the same from 1953 with winners Tony Rolt / Duncan Hamilton, and 2nd place Stirling Moss / Peter Walker.
 This year Peter Whitehead was paired with F1 driver Ken Wharton (his former co-driver Ian Stewart was racing with his brother, Graham, at Aston Martin).
 An ex-works C-Type was provided for the Belgian Ecurie Francorchamps team when their original car was crashed on the way to the circuit by a Jaguar mechanic.